MSc in Science

 Planning your studies

-To register on any of the MSc in Science modules you must normally hold an honours degree (or equivalent qualification) in science or a science-related subject.
+To study for the MSc in Science you must normally hold a UK honours degree (or equivalent qualification) in science.
 If you have other study or experience that you believe equips you to take this qualification you can still apply, but must supply evidence of your study or experience.
 Your case will be referred to the MSc in Science Admissions Panel.
 For further advice, email the postgraduate science team.

-We recommend that you study no more than 90 credits a year, and you must complete the programme within seven years.
-You can count a maximum of 60 credits from project work towards the degree.
+Due to the demands that studying the degree will make on you, we recommend that you take no more than 90 credits a year, and you must complete the programme within seven years.
 We cannot guarantee that the same selection of modules will continue to be available.

-You can take your chosen modules in any order, except that you are expected to have completed at least one of the taught science modules before you undertake the project module.
+Your choice of topic for the project module must relate to the knowledge-based learning outcomes of one of the taught modules that you have passed, and we would normally expect you to undertake the project module as the last stage in this qualification.
 If you are new to postgraduate level study we recommend that you take Developing research skills in science (S825) as your first module.